Membership Eligibility Questions

 A: Yes, you are a veteran.
-So as long as you have served at least one day of federal active duty during any of the qualifying periods, you are eligible for membership.
+So as long as you have served at least one day of federal active duty during any qualifying period, you are eligible for membership.

-Q: I am currently in the National Guard/Reserve.
+Q: I'm currently in the National Guard/Reserve.
 My unit was activated under Title 10 orders during a qualifying time period.
 Am I eligible?

 Q: My National Guard unit was activated for crowd control under Title 32 orders during one of the qualifying periods.
 Am I eligible?

-Q: I am currently a cadet at one of the U.S. Military, Naval, Air Force or Coast Guard Academies.
+Q: I'm currently a cadet at one of the U.S. Military Academies.
 Am I eligible?

 A: Yes, you are a veteran.
-The American Legion has considered service in the military academies as eligible for membership since WWI.
+The American Legion has considered service in the military academies as eligible for membership since World War II.

 Q: Can I be an honorary or social member of The American Legion?

 A: No, you cannot.
 Per The American Legion National Constitution and By-laws, no form or class of membership is authorized except regular active or paid up for life.

-Yes.
-In the mid-60’s all basic training and occupational training schools were considered federal active duty service.
+A: Yes, you are a veteran.
+Since the mid-60s all basic training and occupational training schools were considered federal active duty service.

 Q: I served with allied military forces during one of the qualifying periods.
 Am I eligible?

 A: Yes, you are a veteran, only if you were a U.S. citizen at the time of entry.

 Q: I served with the Civil Air Patrol/Civilian Technical Corps/USPHS as a civilian during two qualifying periods.
 Am I eligible?

-Q: I am eligible for The American Legion, but do not have a copy of my DD214 to show as proof of eligibility.
+Q: I'm eligible for American Legion membership, but I do not have a copy of my DD214 to show as proof of eligibility.
 How can I get one?

-You can go to www.archives.gov/veterans/military-service-records to request another copy of your discharge papers.
+A: You can go to archives.gov/veterans to request another copy of your discharge papers.
 A copy of orders putting you on federal active duty can be used as proof of eligibility as well.

-Once you join The American Legion, you're assigned a permanent 9-digit Member ID number that will remain yours as long as you're a member.
+A: Once you join The American Legion, you're assigned a permanent 9-digit Member ID number that will remain yours as long as you're a member.
 (If you ever transfer to another post, always make sure to provide your original Member ID Number.)
-You’ll find the ID number on your membership card and it's also the first 9 digits shown above your name on our magazine labels.
-(It always starts with a 1 or 2.)
+You can find the ID number on your membership card, and it's the first 9 digits shown above your name on the American Legion Magazine labels.
+(It always starts with a 1, 2 or 3.)

 Q: Can I submit an address change online?

-Yes, you can change most of your record information, including your address, on our website at www.legion.org.
-Select the MEMBERS option from the menu bar then, under Quick Links, select Manage Your Membership to access a domestic address change form.
-Or go directly to the form at www.legion.org/membershipmanagement.
-We can also take your address change over the phone at 1-800-433-3318…one of our Customer Service Agents will be happy to help you.
-(Normal business hours are Monday-Friday from 8:00 a.m. to 6:00 p.m.
-EST) Members who are moving to a foreign address should submit their address changes via email to firstname.lastname@example.org and include their name, Member ID number, current address and new address.
+A: Yes, you can change most of your record information, including your address, at MyLegion.org.
+National can also take your address change over the phone at (800) 433-3318.
+Normal business hours are Monday-Friday from 8 a.m. to 6 p.m.
+(Eastern time).
+Members who are moving to a foreign address should submit their address changes via email to firstname.lastname@example.org and include their name, Member ID number, current address and new address.

 Q: I submitted an address change a month ago but my latest issue of the magazine went to the old address.
 What happened?

-Although address changes are immediate when your record is updated, the preparation for mailing each issue of the magazine actually begins about 6 weeks in advance of the mailing.
+A: Although address changes are immediate when your record is updated, the preparation for mailing each issue of the magazine actually begins about 6 weeks in advance of the mailing.
 This is simply because of the time it takes to prepare a mailing so large.
-So for example, if you’re moving to your new address effective July 1st, you would need to notify National Headquarters in early May in time for the July issue to be sent to the new address.
-If you can’t let us know that far in advance…and assuming that you’ve notified them…the USPS will forward your magazines until the address change catches up with the magazine production providing you notified them of your move.
+The United States Postal Service (USPS) will forward your magazines until the address change catches up with the magazine production providing you notified them of your move.

 Q: I belong to a local post and renewed my membership online.
 When will I get my membership card?

-Thanks for taking advantage of the online renewal option!
-You should have received and, hopefully, printed the acknowledgement form showing your new membership card since it will serve as confirmation that your dues are paid.
-National Headquarters usually updates its records within 24-48 hours to reflect the dues payment.
-Your Department Headquarters is also notified and your Post Adjutant receives notification through the Post Officer’s version of the myLegion website.
-Your pre-printed annual membership card is at your Post and it should be forwarded to you after they review the notification of your renewal.
-If you don't receive it in a timely manner, contact your Post Adjutant for assistance.
+A: National Headquarters usually updates the records within 24 to 48 hours to reflect the dues payment.
+Your department headquarters is also notified and your post adjutant receives notification through the post officer's version of the MyLegion.org website.
+Your pre-printed annual membership card is at your post and it should be forwarded to you after they review the notification of your renewal.
+If you don't receive it in a timely manner, contact your post adjutant for assistance.

 Q: I received a membership invitation in the mail and it says I can also join online at a special website shown on the application.
 If I join online, will I still get my membership card and the free gift mentioned in the letter?

-Yes, you'll get your membership card and any free gifts mentioned in the letter, as long as you apply from that special website.
-You should receive your new member packet, including your membership card and free gift, approximately 4-6 weeks after you submit your application.
-However, if you decide to go ahead and mail your application to us, it would take about 4-6 weeks after we receive your application at National Headquarters.
+A: Yes, you'll get your membership card and any free gifts mentioned in the letter, as long as you apply from that special website.
+You should receive your new member packet, including your membership card and free gift, approximately 4-6 weeks after you submit your application online.
+However, if you decide to mail your application, it would take about 4-6 weeks after we receive your application at National Headquarters.
 (Applies only to new members who join through National.)

-When you first join The American Legion, through National Headquarters, your membership will be assigned to the Department (State) Headquarters Post in the state where you live.
-The HQ Posts are basically administrative posts only and there are no meetings or activities, although you're entitled to the same membership benefits as anyone else, and can visit the local posts as a guest.
-Of course, you can choose to remain in the HQ Post but we recommend that you visit posts in your area and if you find one you like, you're free to apply for transfer (it’s easy…just talk to one of the officers to get it started).
+A: When you first join The American Legion through National Headquarters, your membership will be assigned to the department (state) headquarters (HQ) post in your state of residence.
+The HQ posts are basically administrative posts only and there are no meetings or activities, although you're entitled to the same membership benefits and can visit the local posts as a guest.
+You can choose to remain in the HQ post, but it is recommend that you visit posts in your area and if you find one you like, you're free to transfer.
 It's a great way to get involved with your local community.

-The transfer process is really easy.
-All you need to do is call or visit the Post you're interested in joining and speak with an officer.
-Each Post has its own simple process; you’ll need to provide your 9-digit Member ID Number and you should also be prepared to provide a copy of your DD214 (or similar) to verify your eligibility.
-After acceptance of your membership, he/she will submit the necessary paperwork to notify the Department (State) and National Headquarters of your transfer.
+A: The transfer process is simple.
+Visit the post you're interested in joining and speak with an officer.
+You'll need to provide your 9-digit member ID and should also be prepared to show a copy of your DD214 (or similar) to verify your eligibility.
+After acceptance of your membership, the post will submit the necessary paperwork to notify the department (state) and National Headquarters of your transfer.

 Q: Why doesn't my membership card reflect the total number of years I've been a member?

-The annual card reflects your continuous years of membership… “continuous” being the key word here.
-If you miss even a single year of paying dues, your continuous years start over at one.
-However, if you think there's a mistake, contact your Post Adjutant and if it's confirmed there is an error, he/she can submit a request to correct your record.
+A: The annual card reflects your continuous years of membership.
+If you miss a year of paying dues, your continuous years start over.
+However, if you think there's a mistake, contact your post adjutant and if it's confirmed there is an error, they can submit a request to correct your record.

-You'll need to contact the Post you're interested in renting.
-Each Post runs its own business affairs, including whether or not the facilities can be rented, and National Headquarters isn't involved in any way.
-If you're looking for an American Legion Post in your area, you can visit www.legion.org/posts to use our post locator.
+A: You'll need to contact the post you're interested in renting.
+Each post runs its own business affairs, including whether or not the facilities can be rented, and National Headquarters isn't involved in any way.
+If you're looking for a Legion post in your area, please visit Legion.org/posts to use the post locator.

 Q: When does my membership expire?

-Your membership actually expires on December 31st of the paid year shown on your card.
-It can be a little confusing sometimes because your annual dues are supposed to be paid by January 1st each year so National starts accepting dues for the upcoming year on July 1st.
-The goal is to have everyone renewed for the new year by January 1st, when it begins.
+A: Your membership actually expires on Dec.
+31 of the paid year shown on your card.
+It can be a little confusing because your annual dues are supposed to be paid by Jan.
+1 each year so National Headquarters starts accepting dues for the upcoming year on July 1.
+The goal is to have everyone renewed for the new year by Jan.
+1, when it begins.

 Q: I paid my dues a while ago so why did I get another renewal notice?

-Renewal notices are mailed from National Headquarters based the information on our records at the time the notices are printed.
-So, although you may have paid your dues a month ago, or even longer, the National portion of your dues may not have reached our offices yet.
-Briefly, when you pay your dues to the Post, they process your payment and keep a portion for the Post; the balance is sent to your Department Headquarters with your membership card; and finally, the Department deducts its portion of your dues and then forwards the remaining balance and your membership card to National.
-Once we receive your dues and card, we usually have renewals processed within 48 hours of receipt.
-(New memberships take a little longer since they have to be hand-processed.)
+A: Renewal notices are mailed from National Headquarters based on the information in our records at the time the notices are printed.
+Although you may have paid your dues, the National portion of your dues may not have reached our offices yet.
+When you pay your dues to the post, they process your payment and keep a portion for the post; the balance is sent to your department headquarters with your membership card; and finally, the department deducts its portion of your dues and then forwards the remaining balance and your membership card to National.
+Once National receives your dues and card they are usually processed within 48 hours.

-If you look at the bottom right-hand corner of the renewal notice, you'll see there is an "as of" date which tells you when the notice was printed.
+On the renewal notice, you'll see there is an "as of" date which is when the notice was printed.
 If you paid your dues sometime around that date, your dues and the renewal probably just crossed in the mail, and you shouldn't receive another one for that membership year.
-BUT, if you paid well in advance of that "as of" date, then you should contact your Post Adjutant to verify the status of your renewal payment.
+However, if you paid well in advance of that "as of" date, then you should contact your post adjutant to verify the status of your renewal payment.